Win a Jim Clark Special Edition Lotus Evora GT410 Sport

 The Jim Clark Trust

-The Jim Clark Trust is dedicated to celebrating the story of Jim Clark with plans for a new £1.6m Jim Clark Museum in his home town of Duns in the Scottish Borders.
+The Jim Clark Trust is dedicated to celebrating the story of Jim Clark with plans for a new £1.6m Jim Clark Motorsport Museum in his home town of Duns in the Scottish Borders.
 Our charitable aims are focused on Heritage, Education and Inspiration.
-2018 marks a significant year for the Trust being the 50th anniversary of 1968.

 Plans for the new museum include expanding the current collection of over 100 historic trophies and memorabilia donated by the Clark family with new displays, archive film and imagery, interactive exhibitions and showcasing some of the incredible race cars in which he competed.

-We hope you will come and visit the new museum scheduled to open in summer 2019 set in the quiet beauty of the Scottish Borders, reflecting the contrasting worlds of Jim Clark’s life as a farmer with the glitz and glamour of a motor racing legend.
+We hope you will come and visit the new museum set in the quiet beauty of the Scottish Borders, reflecting the contrasting worlds of Jim Clark’s life as a farmer with the glitz and glamour of a motor racing legend.

 Our plans for the future include an extension to increase the number of race cars on display with a small collection of rare historic and modern race cars to promote his remarkable story, to inspire future generations.

 Frequently Asked Questions

 Yes, Jim Clark was an international hero and we welcome competition entries to help support our charity from around the world.
 The winner will be responsible for collection of the prize from the UK.